lsolbach/ClojureResources/ClojureDevelopment.md

 * [clj-math](https://github.com/lsolbach/CljMath) - Clojure Math library
 * [sampling](https://github.com/bigmlcom/sampling) - This library supports three flavors of random sampling: simple sampling, reservoir sampling, and stream sampling.

-### Machine Learning
+### Analytics/Machine Learning
 * [jutsu.ai](https://github.com/hswick/jutsu.ai) - Clojure wrapper for DeepLearning4J
-* [sketchy](https://github.com/bigmlcom/sketchy) - Sketching algorithms in Clojure (e.g. Bloom Filter, Count-Min, Hyper-LogLog)
-* [histogram](https://github.com/bigmlcom/histogram) - An implementation of the streaming, one-pass histograms described in Ben-Haim's Streaming Parallel Decision Trees
 * [clojurecl](https://github.com/uncomplicate/clojurecl) - ClojureCL is a Clojure library for parallel computations with OpenCL
 * [Deep Diamond](https://github.com/uncomplicate/deep-diamond) - Deep Diamond is a Clojure library for fast tensors and neural network related computations based on the highly optimized native libraries and computation routines for both CPU and GPU
+* [histogram](https://github.com/bigmlcom/histogram) - An implementation of the streaming, one-pass histograms described in Ben-Haim's Streaming Parallel Decision Trees
+* [sketchy](https://github.com/bigmlcom/sketchy) - Sketching algorithms in Clojure (e.g. Bloom Filter, Count-Min, Hyper-LogLog)
+* [streampunk](https://github.com/clojurewerkz/streampunk) - Streampunk is a Clojure interface to stream summarization and cardinality estimation libraries, such as stream-lib
+* [Statistiker](https://github.com/clojurewerkz/statistiker) - Statistiker is a simple way to do Statistics in Clojure.
+The goal is to have an implementation of all popular algorithms for mining datasets

 ### Visualization
 * [oz](https://github.com/metasoarous/oz) - data visualization and scientific document processing library for Clojure built around Vega-Lite & Vega
 * [cmp.jfreechart](https://github.com/lsolbach/CljComponents) - Clojure wrapper and API for JFreeChart

+### Cryptography
+* [scrypt](https://github.com/clojurewerkz/scrypt) - scrypt is a tiny Clojure library for the scrypt key derivation function

 ### I/O
 #### Network Sockets